The Links at Spanish Bay

 Play The Links at Spanish Bay in Paris on simulator

-Whether you are a good golfer, a beginner or you have never played before, you can spend a good time and play The Links at Spanish Bay (or one of other 99 international courses available) in Paris, on simulator, in very realistic conditions.
+Whether you are a good golfer, a beginner or you have never played before, you can spend a good time and play The Links at Spanish Bay (or one of other 99 international courses available) in the Paris area, on simulator, in very realistic conditions.
 Come with your friends or by yourself, we are 15 minutes away from the center of Paris by car and we are easy to go to by public transport.

 The simulators are easy-to-use.
 In one click, you can choose to play a selection of holes or the whole course; you can adjust some twenty parameters and display modes and customize the gaming experience and difficulty: the tee-box that is right for you, wind strength, pin position, green speed, fairway hardness, etc ...) or simply you can keep the default settings.
 You can also try one of the 35 scoring systems available, for more fun.